grrazzlle/budget/README.md

   ## Usage

-  Add a name and amount for the transaction and weather it is income, or an expense
+  Add a name and amount for the transaction and wether it is income, or an expense

   ## Licence